I/Q Data for Dummies

 Note that the Amplitude above is the waves peak amplitude, not the momentary amplitude.

-For a simple function such as sinus, the phase shift is what the signal was earlier in time, but for a signal with more than one sinus component, Q reflects a -90° shift of the individual components, and not the composite signal as such.
+For a simple function such as sine, the phase shift is what the signal was earlier in time, but for a signal with more than one sine component, Q reflects a -90° shift of the individual components, and not the composite signal as such.
 To convert a Real Signal to a I/Q Data Signal, discrete Fourier transformation is required (Hilberts transform).

 Different ways of representing the same I/Q Data Sample